BLOG

 The WordPress logo.

-It began as a blogging platform.
-Though, it’s now evolved to become a full-fledged Content Management System (CMS).
+It began as a blogging platform but has now evolved into a full-fledged Content Management System (CMS).

-We’ll get onto how to extend both platforms later.
-First, let’s look at what Weebly and WordPress offer by default.
+We’ll learn how to extend both platforms later.
+First, consider what Weebly and WordPress offer by default and their key differences.

 What Each Platform Offers Out of the Box

-Weebly and WordPress both tackle creating a site in a different way.
+Weebly and WordPress both approach website building differently.
 On a broad level, Weebly has more in the box than WordPress.
-For example, there are tools for Search Engine Optimization (SEO), creating contact forms, and more.
+For example, there are Search Engine Optimization SEO features and tools to improve rankings, create contact forms, and more.

 A contact form in Weebly.

-Although it targets e-commerce users, Weebly offers meagre features at lower tiers.
-We’ll talk more about this later.
+Although it targets e-commerce users, Weebly offers meager features at lower tiers.
+We’ll discuss this further later.

 In contrast, WordPress doesn’t have any of these things.
-If you fire up a fresh install, you can create posts and pages, manage users and comments, and little else.
+If you fire up a fresh install, you can create posts and pages and manage users and comments with little know-how.

 The WordPress Dashboard.

 WordPress’ pared-back nature is by design.
-The idea is to give you full control as the site owner.
-As such, you get to choose what tools you use to create your site through themes and plugins.
+The idea is to give you complete control as the site owner.
+As such, you can choose what tools you use to create your site through themes and plugins.

 The WordPress Theme Directory.

-It offers thousands of themes in an official directory.
-Each one gets vetted by a team of volunteers, so the security and stability of your site isn’t affected.
+It offers thousands of themes in an official directoryA team of volunteers vets each one, so your site’s security and stability are unaffected.

-When it comes to plugins, the same rules apply.
-You’ll find thousands in the WordPress Plugin Directory.
-You should be able to find a plugin to cover any site feature, such as security, contact forms, SEO, and more.
+The same rules apply to plugins.
+The WordPress Plugin Directory has thousands of plugins.
+You should be able to find one for any site feature, such as security, contact forms, SEO, and more.

 The WordPress Plugin Directory.

-WordPress also has a rich premium ecosystem too.
-These solutions give you greater support and regular updates.
+WordPress also has a rich premium ecosystem.
+These solutions give you more significant support and regular updates.

-Because Weebly is an all-in-one tool, there’s a natural ceiling for what you can achieve.
-Yes, there are site templates to help get your site looking right, but you’re restricted in variety:
+Because Weebly is an all-in-one beginner’s user-friendly tool, there’s a natural ceiling for what you can achieve.
+Yes, there are site templates to help get your site looking right and ease of use, but you’re restricted in variety:

 The Weebly Template Library.

-Also, there’s a dedicated ‘App Center’ that does look to give you ways to extend your site.
+Also, a dedicated ‘App Center‘ looks to give you ways to extend your site.
 Like WordPress, there are both free and premium solutions:

 The Weebly App Center.